rafaelsf80/vertex-custom-training/tfx-pipeline/README.md

-# Vertex Pipelines demo (TFX) with Stackoverflow dataset
+# Vertex AI Training with TFX and Vertex Pipelines

-This demo shows how to run a vertex pipeline in two scenraios:
+This demo shows how to run a Vertex pipeline in two scenarios:
 * Using `tfx.components.Trainer` class (file `pipeline.py`)
 * Using `tfx.extensions.google_cloud_ai_platform.Trainer` class (file `pipeline_vertex.py`)